 Why is running is not a universal therapy tool for PTSD?

-Physical arousal from running can actually trigger a response that’s too similar, echoing the impact of PTSD.
-This is one of the main reasons some individuals with post-traumatic stress disorder actively avoid strenuous exercise.
+Physical arousal from running can actually trigger a response that’s too similar, echoing the impact of PTSD and C-PTSD.
+This is one of the main reasons some people with PTSD or C-PTSD actively avoid strenuous exercise.

 Alternative to running and things to watch out for

-For people with PTSD, there is no ‘one’ source of symptom relief.
-In fact, what helps one individual may trigger anxiety and panic in others.
-Running – like many other therapies and activities to ease PTSD symptoms – is something you should test and adapt to find what works best for you.
+It’s important to remember however that what helps one person, may trigger anxiety and panic in others.
+Running – like many other therapies and activities to ease PTSD or C-PTSD symptoms – is something you should test and adapt to find what works best for you.

 If you have underlying medical conditions that may create boundaries or risks please check with a doctor before starting regular running sessions.
 Also, learn to walk before you run!
 In other words, take things slowly and build up speed, distance and resistance (such as hills) gradually to avoid injury.